 Though many consider this strange due to my mild mannered personality, I also have a passion for hot rods.
 I bought my first car, a ‘69 Mustang, at age 15 with money saved from my paper route.
 While I still love the car, my perfectionism has kept this restoration project going for over 25 years now.
 Though I like to tour and photograph classic car shows, my dream car is a new Ford GT 40.
 It is hard to argue with zero to sixty in under four seconds…and that is only if it is unmodified!
 If you see one squealing out of the parking lot, you’ll know I finally finished the Mustang and moved on to a new project.

 I was invited to join the Orchards Family Medicine team in 2013 and I couldn’t be happier.
-I earned my master’s degree in organizational leadership at Lewis University in 2013 and am currently attending the Functional Medicine Coaching Academy to become a nationally certified health coach.
+I earned my master’s degree in organizational leadership at Lewis University in 2013 and completed Functional Medicine Coaching Academy early in 2018 to become a nationally certified health coach.
 I am a wife and mother in a blended family.
-My husband and I are the proud parents of a new college freshman (Go Cougs!) and two high school students.
+My husband and I are the proud parents of three teenagers.
 Recently, our family has grown with the addition of Zoey, a Doberman-mix and Luna, a Pit Bull.
 We love spending time with our family, whether it be while sitting around our backyard fire pit, camping, road-tripping, or gathering for good old-fashioned family dinners.

-I am a bit unique as a staff member here, because I started out as a patient in the Immune Balancing program (Functional Medicine) four years ago.
+I am a bit unique as a staff member here, because I started out as a patient in the Immune Balancing program (Functional Medicine) in 2012 after having been a patient of Dr. Leland’s since 2005.
 I have been through the program, and it has impacted my life so positively that I wanted to work with Dr. Leland and help others reclaim their lives.
 I am looking forward to creating more individually focused patient education, helping others to optimize their diets and supporting them to reach their health goals.